The application period will open in July

 - Hold–Reserves a spot for a candidate until clarification is made.

 - Alternate–Students designated as alternates may be re-considered if space becomes available.

-A status-notification email will be sent to the applicant’s address of record between December 20th and Jan 3rd.
+A status-notification email will be sent to the applicant’s address of record by January 15th.

 Students must notify the program if they accept the position prior to January 15th.
 A survey link will be sent to the candidate in their letter of acceptance.
 If no word is received by January 15th, the candidate will revert to the “alternate list.”
 When space becomes available, candidates on an Alternate List will be notified and given two weeks to confirm their acceptance.

 This is an accordion element with a series of buttons that open and close related content panels.

 "Recommended" -Students will be admitted as soon as they are qualified by the Graduate school.

 After the program recommends a candidate, the Graduate School personnel will review the application to ensure the candidate meets UW Madison Graduate School requirements.
 These include verification of undergraduate degree, including official transcripts from all credits used in the degree; > 3.00 GPA or accepted grade review, English language proficiency.